 GAME DAY ISSUES

 No Umpire – Occasionally events occur outside of our control and we make every attempt to respond quickly and effectively to outside disruptions.
 If an umpire has not arrived by game time, please call the league office and we will contact the ASA to determine the cause of the umpire’s absence.
-Usually a replacement umpire can be sent to the field quickly.
+Usually, a replacement umpire can be sent to the field quickly.
 Teams should begin the game without an umpire and call balls and strikes themselves until the umpire arrives.
-In these cases, balls & strikes will be determined by the team who is batting.
+In these cases, balls & strikes will be determined by the team that is batting.

 No Lights – If you arrive at the field and no lights are on by game time please call the league office and we will attempt to get someone to the field to turn on the lights.
 In some cases, the lights are controlled by a 3rd party like the Boston Parks and Recreation Dept. and they are either on timers or turned on by an agent of the office.
-If we are unable to reach someone to turn on the lights, we will make an attempt to move your game to nearby field if it can be done with minimum disruption.
+If we are unable to reach someone to turn on the lights, we will make an attempt to move your game to a nearby field if it can be done with minimum disruption.
 If we are unable to either have the lights turned on or move your game, your game will be re-scheduled.
 If you have already paid the umpire, you will not be required to pay the umpire for your rescheduled game.

 Field Occupied – If you arrive at the field and it is occupied by another group please call the league office and we will speak directly with the other party.
 Do not attempt to throw someone off the field as usually this can be resolved easily.
 If we are unable to resolve the issue either by moving the other party or moving our game to another field, we will reschedule your game.
 Rest assured that we have the permits for all the fields and times we use but sometimes town’s double book a field and fail to notify us or people utilize the field without the permit.
 If you have already paid the umpire, you will not be required to pay the umpire for your rescheduled game.